On the non-convexity issue in the radial Calder\'on problem: Introduction

 We focus on the simple setting of piecewise constant radial conductivities, which allows us to obtain a finite-dimensional inverse problem.
 We prove two new properties in the case of conductivities that are defined by two scalar unknowns.
 We show that they are uniquely determined by two scalar measurements, and that the corresponding least squares objective in the noiseless case has no spurious critical points.
 We also prove that these results can be extended to the higher dimensional case under a numerically verifiable assumption.
 We visualize these facts in the simpler setting with a one-dimensional unknown and one scalar measurement in Figure~\ref{fig_1d}: despite the non-convexity, the squared loss has a single critical point, corresponding to the true unknown, and there are no local minima.

 Concerning the convex reformulation of the Cader\'on problem introduced in \cite{harrachCalderonProblemFinitely2023}, we propose a numerical procedure to evaluate this formulation.
 We first introduce a method to estimate the parameters of the convex program by exploiting its optimality conditions.
 We then show that the convex program can be solved efficiently with interior point algorithms.
 We extensively compare this approach with the classical least squares approach.
-We provide an open source Julia package called \texttt{RadialCalderon.jl}\footnote{\href{https://github.com/rpetit/RadialCalderon.jl}{https://github.com/rpetit/RadialCalderon.jl} (see also \href{https://rpetit.github.io/RadialCalderon.jl}{https://rpetit.github.io/RadialCalderon.jl} for tutorials and the full documentation).} which allows us to reproduce all our experiments (see \cite{bezansonJuliaFreshApproach2017} for more background on the Julia language).
+We provide an open source Julia package called \texttt{RadialCalderon.jl}\footnote{\href{https://github.com/rpetit/RadialCalderon.jl}{https://github.com/rpetit/RadialCalderon.jl} (see also \href{https://rpetit.github.io/RadialCalderon.jl}{https://rpetit.github.io/RadialCalderon.jl} for tutorials and the full documentation).} which allows one to reproduce all our experiments (see \cite{bezansonJuliaFreshApproach2017} for more background on the Julia language).
 This package can be used to benchmark different reconstruction methods and study numerically this radial piecewise constant version of the Calder\'on problem.

 Our results suggest that the convex programming approach only allows for an accurate estimation of the unknown for problems with a very small size.
-It is consistently outperformed by Newton-type least squares solvers, which could in principle suffer from the problem of local convergence, but are in practice faster and more accurate while requiring less measurements.
+It is consistently outperformed by the least squares approach, which is faster and more accurate while requiring less measurements.
 We argue that circumventing the nonconvexity of the problem without addressing its ill-posedness cannot yield an accurate estimation procedure.

 \paragraph{Plan of the paper.} In \Cref{sec_pc_radial}, we introduce the setting of piecewise constant radial conductivities.
 In \Cref{sec_theory}, we analyze the case of conductivities that are defined by two scalar unknowns, and discuss the extension of our results to the higher dimensional setting.
 In \Cref{sec_convex}, we introduce the resolution method proposed in \cite{harrachCalderonProblemFinitely2023} and propose a method for estimating all the parameters of the related convex program.
 In \Cref{sec_num_comparison}, we perform an extensive numerical comparison of this method with the least squares approach.
 Finally, some concluding remarks are discussed in Section~\ref{sec:conclusion}.